 - Third-Degree Felony – Kidnapping alone has the simple definition of the alleged defendant abducting the victim as defined in Texas State Penal Code §20.01.

-- Second-Degree Felony – Possible when defendant allegedly released victim voluntarily to a safe place
+- Second-Degree Felony – Possible when the defendant allegedly released the victim voluntarily to a safe place

 Potential Penalties for Kidnapping Offenses in Texas